MSc Advanced Therapy Medicinal Products / Overview

 This bursary is available to both UK/EU and international applicants.
-To be eligible for the award you must have no restrictions on how long you can stay in the UK and have been resident in the UK 3 years prior to the start of the studentship.
+To be eligible for the award you must have no restrictions on how long you can stay in the UK and have been resident in the UK for at least 3 years prior to the start of the studentship.

 The bursary is available to students or alumni who: